 The Foundation is required to make minimum redemptions of bonds outstanding each year ending December 31.
 Beginning in 2018, the Foundation may draw upon a separate letter of credit issued by financial institutions enabling matching redemptions starting with those amounts redeemed by the Foundation after December 1, 2017, up to a cumulative amount of \$48,620,000 as per the March 16, 2021 amended and restated Bond Redemption note.
 The balance of the letter of credit is reflected as a long-term liability which accrues interest at a rate of 2.85% per annum.
 In the event that the Foundation produces excess cash from operations or capital activities for the five-year period following the final bond redemption, this cash will be used to repay the accrued principal and interest on the note.
-At the end of the five-year period, any outstanding principal and interest remaining will be forgiven by the banks.
-The outstanding balance of the bank redemption note at July 31, 2023 and 2022 is \$39,360,000 and \$37,460,000, respectively.
+At the end of the five-year period, any outstanding principal and interest remaining will be forgiven by the banks contingent upon the Foundation making all minimum payments during this period.
+The outstanding balance of the bank redemption note at July 31, 2024 and 2023 is \$40,860,000 and \$39,360,000, respectively.